I was very enthusiastic to learn about vipassana meditation.

 Probably that’s what might have happened to my doctor.
 I’m not judging him and his competency, simply putting my thought on what I observed.

-The number 121 mg/dL, my glucose level in blood, was bogging me so I called another clinic and made an appointment for the next day.
+The number 121 mg/dL, my fasting glucose level in blood, was bogging me so I called another clinic and made an appointment for the next day.

 In the USA, at least, we have the privilege to change our primary care physician if we want.